arslanyzl/linux-server-configuration/README.md

   - `$ pip install requests`
   - `$ pip install Flask`
   - `$ deactivate`
-5. Configure and Enable a New Virtual Host#
+5. New Virtual Host Configuration#
  - `$ sudo nano /etc/apache2/sites-available/catalog.conf`
  - Paste in the following lines of code and change names and addresses regarding your application:
   ```